presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 Please analyze the implementation in @/src/components/Button.tsx
 ```

-In this example, Cline automatically retrieves the contents of Button.tsx and uses it to perform the analysis.
+In this example, HAI automatically retrieves the contents of Button.tsx and uses it to perform the analysis.

 ### 2. Directory References